System of Care Data Sources

 ;

-GeorgiaUnify is a GaHIN platform that connects community-based organizations with providers and state agencies.
-The platform protects patient health information while creating a closed-loop referral system between providers and social care organizations.
+GeorgiaUnify is a Georgia Health Information Network (GaHIN) platform that connects community-based organizations with healthcare providers and state agencies.
+It securely protects personal health information while enabling a closed-loop referral system between clinical and social care organizations.

 • Social care data